 Prior to a search of a student's person and personal items in the student's immediate possession, consent of the student shall be sought by an administrator.
 If the student does not consent, such a search shall be permitted based only upon the administrator's individualized reasonable suspicion to believe that the search will produce evidence of a violation of a law, school rule, or a condition that endangers the safety or health of the student or others.
-Searches of the person of a student shall be conducted and witnessed by a person of the same gender as the student and shall be notified of the search within twenty-four (24) hours if possible.
+Searches of the person of a student shall be conducted and witnessed by a person of the same gender as the student and shall be conducted in a private place.
+A searched student's parent or guardian shall be notified of the search within twenty-four (24) hours if possible.